ocroquette/gradle-extools/README.md

 # Extools plugin for Gradle
 ## Introduction
-Groovy and Gradle are very good at downloading JVM based dependencies from jcenter or Maven central, but they come short when it comes to download external tools like compilers.
+Groovy and Gradle are very good at downloading JVM based dependencies from jcenter or Maven central, but they come short when it comes to download external tools (like compilers or installer generator).

 The "extools" plugin for Gradle provides a convenient way to do so.
+It is basically a portable app manager within Gradle.
+It downloads the tools a Gradle build requires automatically, extracts them and make them available for execution, without any installation or changes to the host system.

+## Prerequisites

+The extools plugin have no special dependencies apart from:
+* Gradle 4
+* Any Java runtime supported by Gradle

+You should also have basic understanding of Gradle.
+More precisely, you need to be able to start a new Gradle project.
+The recommended way is to use the wrapper, which provides two major benefits to your users: automatic download of Gradle itself (no local installation required), and consistency of the Gradle version used.

 ## Basic usage

 Let's assume you want to call the program "myclitool" in your build, and that "myclitool" is provided as part of "mytoolkit", and you want it to be downloaded and used automatically when required.
 Just add the following lines to your build.gradle:

 ```
-// Apply the extools plugin, update the version if required.
+// Apply the extools plugin (please check and use the latest version)
 plugins {
     id 'com.github.ocroquette.extools' version '1.7'
 }